uzairleo/easy_geofencing/README.md

 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />
 ```

-Starting from Android 10 you need to add the `ACCESS_BACKGROUND_LOCATION` permission (next to the `ACCESS_COARSE_LOCATION` or the `ACCESS_FINE_LOCATION` permission) if you want to continue receiving updates even when your App is running in the background (note that the geofence_flutter plugin doesn't support receiving an processing geofence status updates while running in the background):
+Starting from Android 10 you need to add the `ACCESS_BACKGROUND_LOCATION` permission (next to the `ACCESS_COARSE_LOCATION` or the `ACCESS_FINE_LOCATION` permission) if you want to continue receiving updates even when your App is running in the background (note that the easy_geofencing plugin doesn't support receiving an processing geofence status updates while running in the background):

 ``` xml
 <uses-permission android:name="android.permission.ACCESS_BACKGROUND_LOCATION" />